 One of the classic signs of (and the primary source of neurotoxicity in) Alzheimer’s disease is an increasing presence of amyloid-β protein in the brain.
 A substantial amount of recent research suggests that this golden spice, curcumin, can effectively inhibit the accumulation of this protein and cross the blood brain barrier to protect neurons from toxic aging, cognitive decline, and poor synaptic functioning.

-In addition to its clear ability to mitigate the harmful neurological mechanisms of Alzheimer’s Disease, curcumin also improves the gut microbiome (and thus, the gut-brain axis), suppresses the activity of inflammasomes (which are the proteins responsible for activating inflammatory processes throughout the body), and modulates the levels of circulating dopamine, serotonin, and cortisol.
+In addition to its clear ability to mitigate the harmful neurological mechanisms of Alzheimer’s Disease, curcumin also improves the gut microbiome (and thus, the gut-brain axis), suppresses the activity of inflammasomes (which are the proteins responsible for activating arousal processes throughout the body), and modulates the levels of circulating dopamine, serotonin, and cortisol.

 To experience these benefits for yourself, look no further than Aura.
 When we describe this supplement as balancing, we aren’t exaggerating.
 Each dose contains 300mg of Turmeric, and we have specifically paired this spice with Piperine (or, Black Pepper).
 When supplemented alongside curcumin, piperine can increase the efficacy and bioavailability of the healing spice by 2000%.
 For best results, take your Aura with a healthy source of fat, like a fresh filet of salmon or a homemade fat bomb.